Throughout this document, “CRH” and the “Corporation” refer to CRH Medical Corporation and all of its consolidated subsidiaries and affiliates.

 Either positive or negative information may be material.
 It is important to remember that materiality will be judged with the benefit of hindsight.

-3. In certain circumstances, the Disclosure Committee may determine that such disclosure would be unduly detrimental to the Corporation (for example if release of the information would prejudice negotiations in a corporate transaction), in which case the information will be kept confidential until the Disclosure Committee determines it is appropriate to publicly disclose.
+- In certain circumstances, the Disclosure Committee may determine that such disclosure would be unduly detrimental to the Corporation (for example if release of the information would prejudice negotiations in a corporate transaction), in which case the information will be kept confidential until the Disclosure Committee determines it is appropriate to publicly disclose, subject to compliance with applicable securities laws.
 In such circumstances, the Disclosure Committee will comply, as appropriate, with securities law provisions pertaining to filing of a confidential material change report with the applicable securities regulators, and, if filed, will periodically (at least every 9 days) review its decision to keep the information confidential.
 Until this Material Information is publicly disclosed, all insiders and all other restricted persons are subject to trading restrictions as set out in the Corporation’s Insider Trading Policy.

 (a) documents and files (both physical and electronic) containing confidential information should be kept in a safe place to which access is restricted to individuals who “need to know” that information in the necessary course of business;